National Park Safaris - Why

 22 May 2011 - See why you should come with me....leopard # 6&7 for 2011, end Oct = 17, end Dec = 19

 When you love what you do, you just naturally excel at it.
 And I love it so much that I moved to a Village just outside Pilanesberg.
 So whether or not I have clients, I go into the Park!
 I do Pilanesberg and Pilanesberg only.....
-When you are in the Park every 2nd day you learn to milk it, and that's probably why I found the elusive Black Rhino about 1 in 2 days in 2010 - 2014.
+When you are in the Park every week you learn to milk it, and that's probably why I found the elusive Black Rhino about 1 in 2 days in 2010 - 2014.
 7 in Jan 2012 alone.
+Currently March 2018 the cats have been exceptionally obliging in the last year.

 I don't just show you the animals, but what they do.... .
 I'll wait an hour for giraffes that might mate instead of just taking pics and moving on.
 I'm the only nut that is passionate enough to do open to close in the Park, with lunch when and if sightings allow for it!
 Sometimes we even skip lunch...And with my base just outside the Park, I always have a backup vehicle available.
 Your life is as safe in my hands as can be, as I treat the animals with the respect they deserve.
 I actually do 2 days in 1- a real long, fascinating and intense day!
 The vital difference between me and all the other operators is that I really don't care if you choose not to come with me!
 All I ask is that you please don't waste my time.
 And as I say somewhere else, you are most welcome to use all the info on my site for your own benefit, with no obligation.